zw/PoLtree/README.md

 Bitcoin liabilities][proving], in Clojure.

-Since I imagine this is most likely to be used directly from other Clojure code if used at all, the command line interface only really supports simple testing right now.
-The Clojure interface is in [core.clj](/zw/PoLtree/blob/master/src/uk/me/iwilcox/poltree/core.clj#L20).
+Since I imagine this is most likely to be used directly from other Clojure code by exchanges if used at all, the command line interface only really supports simple testing (account list [input][accountlist], complete tree output) right now.
+The Clojure interface is in [core.clj][api].

 I don't do lein/maven/gradle.
 The libraries/versions I used were as follows (but earlier versions may very well work):